By Lisa Respers France CNN

-(CNN) -- Seriously people, is there something about snow storms that makes us want to eat French toast and sit on the toilet?
+(CNN) -- Is there something about snowstorms that makes us want to eat French toast and sit on the toilet?

 With every predicted blizzard, there's a mad dash to load up on milk, bread, eggs and toilet paper.
 But why those particular items?

-Sure, there are some variations including booze, snack foods and even ice cream.
-Yet these items are the first to disappear from store shelves when the dreaded “snow” word is mentioned.
+Sure, there are some variations, including booze, snack foods and even ice cream.
+Yet these items are the first to disappear from store shelves when the dreaded s-word is mentioned.

 According to AccuWeather.com, we might be able to thank a particular region for at least some of it.

-“It appears that New Englanders can take credit for the purchasing of milk and break prior to the storm,” the site reported on its site.
-“It was the monumental blizzard in 1978 that trapped many in homes for weeks that gets at least some credit for the current tradition.
+"It appears that New Englanders can take credit for the purchasing of milk and bread prior to the storm," the site reported.
+"It was the monumental blizzard in 1978 that trapped many in homes for weeks that gets at least some credit for the current tradition."

 As for the toilet paper?
-Montanez had a theory that a line in the story referring to folks being advised to make sure they cooperated by “buying what they need.”
+Montanez had a theory about a reference to folks being advised to cooperate by "buying what they need."

 "I don't know about you, but when I'm listing the things we NEED, if we're going to be snowed in for the next few days, toilet paper is damn sure going to be one of them," she wrote.

-The site rates storms from low to severe and on Sunday their Twitter account sounded the alarm for its followers.
+The site rates storms from low to severe, and on Monday, its Twitter account sounded the alarm for its followers.

-In 2013 Comedian Vic DiBitetto released a YouTube of his song “Bread & Milk” in which he poked fun at the tradition.
+In 2013, comedian Vic DiBitetto released a video for his song "Bread & Milk," in which he poked fun at the tradition.